 You may feel fatigued

 Fatigue could be an immediate sign of a vitamin B12 deficiency.
 Humans do not naturally produce vitamin B12, so we must rely on animal products for our daily dose.
-Cows and sheep have bacteria in their stomach to make B12 for them.
+Cows and sheep have bacteria in their stomachs to make B12 for them.
 What’s more, people are less able to absorb vitamin B12 from foods as they get older.
 Experts recommend taking a vitamin B12 supplement, sprinkling a little nutritional yeast on popcorn, or consuming B12-fortified foods like soy milk and vegan breakfast cereal.
+Watch out for these other sneaky signs of a vitamin deficiency.

 You may suffer from nutrient deficiencies